Rokiis1/roadmap/test_case_design/test_case_design.md

 3. **Execution Date:** The date when the test case was executed.
 4. **Tester Name:** The name of the person who executed the test case.
 This is useful for manual testing but may not be necessary for automated tests.
 5. **Actual Results:** The actual outcome of the test case.
-6. **Pass/Fail Status:** Indicates whether the test case passed or failed.
+6. **Pass/Fail/Block Status:** Indicates whether the test case passed, failed, block.
 7. **Comments/Defects:** Any additional comments or details about defects found during testing.

 </details>